GluuFederation/docs-clustermgr-prod/beta/source/deploy/index.md

 ![Application Settings Screen](../img/Cluster_Manager-03.png)

-- Replication Manager Password will be used in OpenDJ for replication purposes.
+- Replication Manager Password will be used in OpenDJ for replication purposes

-- Load Balancer will be the hostname of either the NGINX proxy server, or any other load balancing server in use for the cluster.
+- Load Balancer will be the hostname of either the NGINX proxy server, or any other load balancing server in use for the cluster

 !!!
 Warning
     The load balancer hostname **cannot** be changed after Gluu has been deployed.
 To change the hostname, Gluu must be redeployed.

 - If any servers do not have Fully Qualified Domain Names (FQDNs), enable the `Add IP Addresses and hostnames to /etc/hosts file on each server` option.
-This will automatically assign hostnames to IP addresses in the `/etc/hosts` files inside and outside the Gluu chroot.
+This will automatically assign hostnames to IP addresses in the `/etc/hosts` files inside and outside the Gluu chroot

 Once the settings are configured, click the `Update Configuration button`.